Diplomat Personality! What sets great diplomats apart? It’s their personality that does the magic.

-A diplomat is an individual with unique skills and characteristics that enable them to navigate complex situations grace and tact.
+A person with unique skills and characteristics that help them to navigate complex situations with grace and tact.
 They communicate effectively, build rapport, and find common ground with others.
-They can maintain composure in stressful situations, listen actively, and adapt their approach to different cultural contexts.
+They have composure in stressful situations, listen actively, and adapt their approach to different cultural contexts.

 First and foremost, diplomats are excellent communicators.
 They can express their ideas clearly and succinctly, while being attentive listeners.
-These traits enables them to understand others’ perspectives amidst differing opinions.
+These traits enables them to understand others’ perspectives among differing opinions.

 Here are some key traits to list,